 • Evaluation and analysis of instructional materials

-• Effective writing for instructional technology
+• Effective writing for educational technology

 • Strategies for computer-mediated learning